MMcClure11/toy-robot/Notes.md

       ]
     end

-  --> New funciton
+  --> New function

     defp escript do
       [main_module: ToyRobot.CLI]
     end

     $ touch lib/cli.ex

-write main function
+Write the main function in ToyRobot.CLI, then to compile:
-to compile

     $ mix escript.build

-to run the cli
+To run the cli.

     $ ./toy_robot

-when making changes to the CLI must rebuild the escript
+When making changes to the CLI rebuild the escript:

     $ mix escript.build && ./toy_robot

 To run the script

     $ ./toy_robot

 To see stand alone instructions

     $ ./toy_robot --help

-To create documentation:
+**To create documentation:**

     defp deps do
       [
         {:ex_doc, "~> 0.12"} <--New Line